prorev/prorev.github.io/_posts/2020-01-11-javascript-and-ecmascript.md

 tags:
    -
 ---
-<a href="http://ecma-international.org/" rel="nofollow">ECMAScript</a> is the language.
+<a rel="nofollow" href="http://ecma-international.org/" rel="nofollow">ECMAScript</a> is the language.
 JavaScript is just a dialect of ECMAScript.
 Like JScript.

 &nbsp;

 &nbsp;